Measure the entire employee lifecycle using pulse surveys, onboarding surveys, exit surveys, and much more.

-An annual employee engagement survey forms anchor-points to your continuous employee listening strategy.
+An annual employee engagement survey forms an anchor-point to your continuous employee listening strategy.
 Think of it as a yearly physical with your doctor.
-It provides a comprehensive diagnostic, new organization priorities, and cascading prescriptive action plans designed to improve organization health.
+It provides a comprehensive diagnostic, helps articulate and define organization priorities, and will guide prescriptive action plans that are designed to improve organization health.

-Employee lifecycle surveys amplify your annual survey by measuring progress (pulse surveys), targeting local opportunities (ad-hoc pulse surveys), and maintaining a constant pulse on employee sentiment (anniversary surveys).
-Combine all this with new-hire, onboarding, and exit surveys and you have created an impregnable system of measurement and accountability.
-Let’s help you put it all together.
+Employee lifecycle surveys amplify the annual survey process by measuring progress (pulse surveys), targeting specific opportunities (ad-hoc pulse surveys), maintaining a constant check on employee sentiment (anniversary surveys), and gathering feedback according to predefined intervals with new-hire, onboarding, and exit surveys.
+Now, you have a comprehensive listening campaign that will help you deliver actionable data to your operational teams and leaders.

-Let’s say you want to understand current employee sentiment, but you don’t want to survey the entire organization every month to find out.
-Anniversary pulse surveys fulfill the continuous feedback need by surveying employees celebrating a work anniversary every month.
-That means a separate random sample of 1/12 of your employees answer the same few questions each month creating a constant pulse of feedback.
-Track your employee net promoter score, engagement, and changing employee sentiment from open-ended feedback.
+Let’s say you want to understand current employee sentiment, but you don’t want to survey the entire organization every month to gather this feedback.
+Anniversary surveys can be the answer.
+They are a form of continuous feedback by surveying only those employees celebrating a work anniversary during the current month.
+This effectively means a random sample of 1/12 of your employees is always taking place.

 It’s not you, it’s me.
 Break-ups are hard.
 It hurts even more when you don’t know what went wrong.
-Exit surveys provide answers to your executives about why retention is down.
+Exit surveys provide answers for your leaders as to why retention may be down.
 You can quantify exact separation reasons and diagnose hot spots by department, job role, or manager interaction.
-Search open-ended comments to understand where the relationship went wrong.
-Results are available immediately so you can take quick action to avoid getting ghosted.
+Search open-ended comments to understand where a relationship went off the tracks.
+Results are available immediately so you can take quick action to avoid losing any more key employees.

-Speak with one of our experts to explore the best solutions for your organization.
+Speak with one of our experts to explore additional employee life cycle survey resources for your organization.